kbjohnson-penn/observer_frontend/CONTRIBUTING.md

 Please follow these steps to make your contribution considered:

 1. Create a feature branch from `dev`, make changes and raise a PR against it
-2. Please make sure that the feature branch is even with the develop branch while raising a PR.
+2. Please make sure that the feature branch is even with the develop branch while raising a PR
 3. Please ensure that all the testcases are passing to make sure that your changes didn't impact any other existing features
+4. Include screenshots or animated GIFs in your PR if the changes affect the UI

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.